haiderali2017/my_exploratory_data_analyses/README.md

 ## Introduction <a name="introduction"></a>
 This repository showcases multiple data analysis projects performed using tools such as Jupyter Notebook, PowerBI, etc.

 My recent project encircles around Dublin Economic Monitor DCC.
-These includes indicators to monitor economic development in the Dublin City Region.
+This includes indicators to monitor economic development in the Dublin City Region.

 ## Folder Structure <a name="folder_struct"></a>
 ### Dublin Economic Monitor DCC Analysis <a name="dcc_analysis"></a>